PlumpMath/expensetracker/README.md

 # expenses

-Bit of a mess still.. mucking around with swipe events / dropbox datastore / purecss and cljs/om.
+Mucking around with swipe events / dropbox datastore

-Copyright © 2014 FIXME
+/ purecss cljs and om.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.